tginn/react-monorepo-example/README.md

 ```

 ### Builds
-The `builds` package contains reusable webpack configurations, reducing
+The `builds` package contains reusable configuration for build tools, reducing
 boilerplate and ensuring consistency across packages.
 App packages
-should use the `appConfig` builder function to generate their config.
+built with webpack should use the builder exported from `webpack/app.config` to generate their config.
-All other package's config should start with `baseConfig` (`appConfig`
+All other packages using webpack should start with `webpack/common.config` (`app.config`
-already includes the base configuration).
+already includes the common configuration).

 ## Develop
 Each SDK package should use `peerDependencies` in place of `dependencies`